-There are two physical factors that affect dissolved oxygen content relative to indoor horticulture: temperature and salinity.
-Salinity is less crucial than temperature because by the time a medium or nutrient solution’s salinity level is high enough to affect dissolved oxygen content chances are good that the plant will have already shown signs of over-fertilization or toxic salinity.
+Two physical factors that affect dissolved oxygen content relative to indoor horticulture: temperature and salinity.
+Salinity is less crucial than temperature because by the time a medium or nutrient solution’s salinity level is high enough to affect the content of dissolved oxygen, the chances are good that the plant will have already shown signs of over-fertilization or toxic salinity.

-If this wasn’t bad enough, the damage is intensified because this inverse relationship with oxygen and water is exponential—so when temperatures rise in your grow room, the dissolved oxygen content in your hydroponic system or grow medium exponentially decreases.
+If this wasn’t bad enough, the damage is intensified because this inverse relationship with oxygen and water is exponential.
+This means that when temperatures rise in your grow room, the dissolved oxygen content in your hydroponic system or grow medium exponentially decreases as a result.

 This is the number one reason temperature control of the nutrient solution in a hydroponic nutrient reservoir is so crucial.